The HP Community is here for you.

 2) Have you tried installing a PCI Express x16 graphics card?
 That is likely to resolve the issue.

 3) Have you tried another display to see if the error message does not happen?
 That will isolate the issue to either the display or the video out from your PC.

 That particular error message is normally caused by an input problem to the display.

-If your problem is solved or your question answered, please click the Accepted Solution button
+If your problem is solved or your question answered by a particular post, please click the Accepted Solution button in that post.

 I am not an HP Employee, I am a volunteer posting here on my own time